Fox nixes Super Bowl ad with 'controversial' wall

 Related: NFL denies it asked Lady Gaga to stay silent on Trump

-In a statement, Brunner said that 84 Ladder is "a company looking for people with grit, determination and heart, no matter who they are, where they come from, or what they look like."
+In a statement, Brunner said that 84 Lumber is "a company looking for people with grit, determination and heart, no matter who they are, where they come from, or what they look like."

 The firm has since reworked the commercial to get approval from Fox, and the new ad will run during the Super Bowl on February 5.
 A longer version will be available online.